-Sales methodologies provide a framework for a specific section of the sales journey - lead qualification or conversion, for example.
-They have been about for decades to provide structure for sales teams along with a host of benefits for sellers and prospects.
+Sales methodologies, also known as sales models, provide a framework for a specific section of the sales journey - lead qualification or conversion, for example.
+They have been around for decades to provide structure for sales teams along with a host of benefits for sellers and prospects.
 Some methodologies give step-by-step guides on how to do something, while others are more conceptual.

-Keeping these front of mind through the sales cycle means your subsequent client base will be more suited to your product, have fewer unexpected or unanticipated issues and will see better results from using your product.
+Keeping these front of mind throughout the sales cycle means your subsequent client base will be more suited to your product, have fewer unexpected or unanticipated issues, and see better results from using it.

-This is useful for both new team members - as their onboarding has clear instructions and expectations - and experienced salespeople - as it creates flow and seamlessness in their pitch and process.
+This is useful for both new team members - their onboarding has clear instructions and expectations - and experienced salespeople, as it creates flow and seamlessness in their pitch and process.

 Many sales methodologies are founded on psychological principles around persuasion and studies of human nature.
 Underpinned by sales philosophies and theories, you’re saving yourself the time of having to try out lots of methods to see which work reliably.